rancher/docs/content/rancher/v2.6/en/neuvector-integration/_index.md

 * NeuVector is not supported on a Windows cluster.

-* NeuVector installation is not supported on hardened clusters.

-* NeuVector installation is not supported on SELinux clusters.

-* NeuVector installation is not supported on clusters in an air-gapped environment.

 ### Other Limitations

 * Currently, NeuVector feature chart installation fails when a NeuVector partner chart already exists.
 To work around this issue, uninstall the NeuVector partner chart and reinstall the NeuVector feature chart.